nixworks/public/news/2018/02/8/README.md

 ##### Belgium-Netherlands relations
 ### [A judge in Amsterdam delays the extradition of the man suspected of a lethal stabbing on the Bruges Market Square, citing concerns over the living conditions in Belgian jails. ](/news/2018/02/8/a-judge-in-amsterdam-delays-the-extradition-of-the-man-suspected-of-a-lethal-stabbing-on-the-bruges-market-square-citing-concerns-over-the.md)
-_Context: Amsterdam, Bruges, concerns, Market Square, Belgium-Netherlands relations_
+_Context: Belgium-Netherlands relations, Bruges, concerns, Amsterdam, Market Square_

 ##### United States-Guatemala relations
 ### [US President Donald Trump met with Guatemalan President Jimmy Morales.
 Trump thanked Morales for having supported the decision of the United States on the transfer of the Embassy of Tel Aviv to Jerusalem.
 They dealt with various issues about the crisis in Venezuela, drug trafficking and the UN anti-corruption commission. ](/news/2018/02/8/us-president-donald-trump-met-with-guatemalan-president-jimmy-morales-trump-thanked-morales-for-having-supported-the-decision-of-the-united.md)